-Francis was a disagreeable character who lived in the room next to mine at the top of the winery and drink technology apprentice school.
+Francis was a disagreeable character who lived in the room next to mine at the top of the winery and drink technology apprentice school in Trier, Germany.
 We shared a small bathroom and shower stall at the end of the hallway of four rooms.

 Our rooms were only about 8’ by 10’, big enough for a bed, writing table and chair, and standing wardrobe.
 Each had a window that opened onto the steep shale roof.
 The rooms stood five stories above the street in a quiet residential neighborhood with neat yards and gardens.
 A sink with a mirror and small water heater hung on the wall in the corner of the rooms.